 - some antidepressants have side effects and may interact with other types of medicine you're taking

 Common side effects of SSRIs include feeling agitated, shaky or anxious, an upset stomach and diarrhoea or constipation.
+These symptoms should improve after a few weeks.
 Check the information leaflet that comes with your medicine for a full list of possible side effects.

 Some people with SAD find that light therapy can help improve their mood considerably.
 This involves sitting by a special lamp called a light box, usually for around 30 minutes to an hour each morning.